Main page I Packages I Help I Forum

 for PCs of the 1980-2000 era

 SvarDOS is an open-source project that is meant to integrate the best out of the currently available DOS tools, drivers and games.
 DOS development has been abandoned by commercial players a very long time ago, mostly during early nineties.
 Nowadays, it survives solely through the efforts of hobbyists and retro-enthusiasts, but this is a highly sparse and unorganized ecosystem.
 SvarDOS aims to collect available DOS software, package it and make it easy to find and install applications using a network-enabled package manager (like apt-get, but for DOS and able to run even on a 8086 PC).

 Once installed, SvarDOS is a minimalistic DOS system that offers only a DOS kernel, a command interpreter and the most basic tools for system administration.
 It is then up to the user to install additional packages.
 Care is taken so SvarDOS remains 8086-compatible, at least in its most basic (core) configuration.

 SvarDOS files are published under the terms of the MIT license.
 This applies only to SvarDOS-specific files, though - the packages supplied with SvarDOS may be subject to different licenses (GPL, BSD, Public Domain, Freeware...).

 The system can be set up in a wide selection of languages: English, German, French, Polish, Russian, Italian and more.

 SvarDOS is a "rolling" release, meaning that it doesn't follow the concept of "versions".
 Once the system is installed, its packages can be kept up-to-date using the SvarDOS online update tools (pkg & pkgnet).

 Need to get in touch?
 Wish to submit some packages, translate SvarDOS to your language, or otherwise contribute?
 Or maybe you'd like some information about SvarDOS?
-The project has a mailing list just for that.
+Come visit the SvarDOS community forum.
 You may also wish to take a look at the project's ticket list.